-- Of 61 airports responding, 34 have not set a threshold - Of the remaining 27 airports: - 14 airports selected 4-7 daily turns as the criteria, with 6 turns being the most popular (5 airports). - 6 airports selected seats as the criteria, ranging from 500 seats to more than 1,000 seats, tied to airport overall utilizations. - One airport allocates gates based on the August seat schedule. - Other airports use airport average or assign gate at the airport's discretion - Some issues to consider: - Should the threshold be dynamically tied to seats or turns? - Should there be an initial threshold and a maintenance threshold, similar to equity investment? - Should the common use fee for an airline be capped if they qualify but can't get a gate?
+- Of 53 airports responding, 30 have not set a threshold - Of the remaining 23 airports: - 13 airports selected 4-7 daily turns as the criteria - 5 airports selected seats as the criteria, including fixed seats per gate, or allocating based on share of schedule seat - Other airports use airport average or assign gate at the airport's discretion - Some issues to consider: - Should the threshold be dynamically tied to seats or turns? - Should there be an initial threshold and a maintenance threshold, similar to equity investment? - Should the common use fee for an airline be capped if they qualify but can't get a gate?